Cinsara/ItAcademy_Exercises/1.4.Testing/README.md

-# Java Exercises: Collections, File Handling, Custom Classes, and JUnit Testing 📚
+# Java Exercises: JUnit Testing and AssertJ 📚

 This repository contains Java exercises focused on working with collections (ArrayList, HashSet, HashMap), file handling, creating custom classes with specific behaviors, JUnit testing and Assertj.
 Below is a breakdown of the exercises and their objectives.